 When you do turn it on in the morning, check your emails first.
 Many universities choose to email you directly with a welcome message if you have met their grades.
 This certainly made my drive to school to collect my results a lot more comfortable!

 Above all else, try not to worry about A-Level results.
 I know it seems impossible.
-In a worst-case scenario, you can re-sit some or all of your exams.
+In a worst-case scenario, you can sit some or all of your exams in autumn.